Dagome iudex: History

 Place names are misspelled by the writer who made the summary.
 He was apparently unaware that the document related to territory later called Poland.

 The boundaries of the "Gniezno" state are described as those that extended to the "Long Sea" (the Baltic), Prussia, Rus', Kraków, Moravia and the Oder River.
 Lesser Poland is included by the mention of its capital, Kraków ("craccoa").
 Between alemura, probably Olomouc and Upper Lusatia region of the Milceni (terra mileze) a straightened border could include Silesia.

-The text seems to use ciuitas schinesghe as a synonym of Greater Poland.
+The text seems to use civitas schinesghe as a synonym of Greater Poland.
 Otherwise, the boundary description would be more logical if schenisghe meant the city of Szczecin.
 Of the other regions and places in Mieszko's territory, it mentioned only Kraków and Lusatia, both without fines (border).
 The regions outside Mieszko's rule, pruzze (Prussia) and russe (Ruthenia) were mentioned with the word fines.

 The Dagome iudex is of critical importance to Polish history, since it provided a general description of the future Polish state in that period.
 It, however, left many questions unanswered.
 First, it did not explain why Mieszko I placed his state under the Pope's protection.
 Also, it is unclear why the document did not mention Mieszko's eldest son, Bolesław I the Brave.
 Instead, his sons by his second wife (except the third), Oda, were mentioned instead.
 Finally, Mieszko I is not referred to as "Dagome" in any other document.

 Historians suppose that Bolesław's absence from the document might be explained by an old custom whereby children received their inheritance as soon as they reached the age of majority.
 Thus, Bolesław the Brave might have received Kraków as his part of his father's legacy before the Dagome iudex was written.